capport-wg/7710bis/README.md

 3. Precedence of API URIs

    A device may learn about Captive Portal API URIs through more than one of (or indeed all of) the above options.
-It is a network configuration error if the learned URIs are not all identical.

-   However, if the URIs learned are not in fact all identical the captive device MUST prioritize URIs learned from network provisioning or configuration mechanisms before all other URIs.
-Specifically, URIs learned via any of the options in Section 2 should take precedence over any URI learned via some other mechanism, such as a redirect.
+Implementations can select their own precedence order (e.g., prefer one of the IPv6 options before the DHCPv4 option, or vice versa, et cetera).

-   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator.
-Implementations can select their own precedence order.
+   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator; it is a network configuration error if the learned URIs are not all identical.

 4. IANA Considerations